-Honoring the life and work of Canada’s former Minister for Finance, James M. Flaherty, the objectives of this program are as follows;
+The James M. Flaherty Program ran from 2015 to 2020.
+Honoring the life and work of Canada’s former Minister for Finance, James M. Flaherty, the Program had the following as its objectives ;

 - To build on the network of academic links between Canada and Ireland, resulting in increased academic co-operation, greater inter-cultural understanding and the potential for increased trade between both countries, and